-1.3.1 Quick Look Chart - College Promise Scholarship Pathway
+1.3.1 Quick Look Chart - College Scholarship Pathway

-Quick Look Chart - Passport to College Promise Scholarship Pathway pre-apprenticeships that are campus-based and eligible for state financial aid.
-Fo rmer Foster Youth Unaccompanied Homeless Youth Age in foster care Former foster youth must have been in care on or after age 13.
-Age when experiencing unaccompanied homelessness An unaccompanied youth must be verified as experiencing homelessness on or after July 1 of the prior academic year, before age 21.
+Quick Look Chart - Passport to College Scholarship Pathway Administrative guidance for certificate programs, degree programs, apprenticeships and pre-apprenticeships that are campus-based and eligible for state financial aid.
+Former Foster Youth Unaccompanied Homeless Youth Age in foster care Former foster youth must have been in care on or after age 13.
+Age when experiencing unaccompanied homelessness An unaccompanied youth must be verified as experiencing homelessness on or after July 1 of the prior academic year, or during the current academic year, before age 21.
 How the youth's eligibility is determined Former Foster Youth are identified in the WSAC Portal for financial aid offices.
 State foster programs, including dependents under the Interstate Compact on the Placement of Children (ICPC), administered by DCYF with eligibility shared via a datasharing agreement.
 Federal Unaccompanied Refugee Minors Program administered by DSHS with eligibility shared via a datasharing agreement.
 Tribal Foster Care System is determined by campus staff or one of the 29 federally recognized tribes in Washington State who then notify WSAC staff for entry into the WSAC portal for financial aid offices.
 Verification may be provided by submitting a Tribal Verification Form, copy of the tribal court document, a letter from the participant's school counselor, foster parent, or tribal representative.
 How the youth's eligibility is determined Unaccompanied Homeless Youth are identified on the FAFSA or WASFA or by self-identification.
 Financial Aid Administrator follows FAFSA procedures and overrides dependency status to "Independent."
 FAA then notifies WSAC of the student's Passport eligibility through the WSAC Portal.
 If FAA cannot make a dependency determination using their standard process for students indicating Unaccompanied Homeless Youth on the FAFSA or WASFA, the participant will provide information on the "Passport to Careers Student Housing Questionnaire" to WSAC.